Skip to content

 3. Now re-enable them, one at a time, until you can re-create the issue.

-If your browser is on a crashing spree and isn’t letting you do this task, there’s another way out.
+If your browser is on a crashing spree and can’t disable extensions, there’s another way out.
 Use the Ctrl + Shift + N shortcut key combinations to launch the private mode.
-This will disable all the extensions, and you may now browse in this window without any issues.
+It will turn off all the extensions, and you may do so without any crashing issues.

 Out of all the plausible issues, the crashing or slowing down of the browser is the most common.
-Therefore, it is recommended to delete this data regularly.
-Follow the steps to clear browser data:
+Therefore, it is recommended that temporary browsing data, such as caches and cookies, be deleted regularly.
+Follow the steps:

 1. Launch the Edge browser on your PC.